What is kushiyaki? Aren’t those Japanese skewers called yakitori?

 - Yakitori and yakiton specialty restaurants

-If you’ll look for deep-fried kushiage, then you may not find them as plentiful as grilled skewers, as the deep fryer set-up needed to make them is a completely different set of tools.
+If you’re looking for deep-fried kushiage, then you may not find them as plentiful as grilled skewers, as the deep fryer setup needed to make them is a completely different set of tools.

-The best thing about kushiyaki is that you can order them one by one (or as the preferred term should be skewer by skewer), or as a set.
+The best thing about kushiyaki is that you can order them one by one (or the preferred term, skewer by skewer), or as a set.

-Upon motioning for the waiter to come to your table to take your order, he will ask you which sauce you’d prefer, tare (sauce) or shio (salt).
+Upon motioning for the waiter to come to your table to take your order, they’ll ask you which sauce you’d prefer: tare (sauce) or shio (salt).

 If you choose shio, then the chef will immediately sprinkle the salt over the grilled skewers while they’re being grilled.